Whitescan/PlayerPlot/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-See `CONTRIBUTING.md` for more information.
+See `CONTRIBUTING` for more information.

 <!-- LICENSE -->
 ## License